 Our previous white papers provided foundational insights into the roadmap’s goals and initial impacts.
 Building on that foundation, this series will explore the roadmap’s influence on other regulatory frameworks, including the Toxic Substances Control Act (TSCA), Safe Drinking Water Act (SDWA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and more.

-In this installment, we examine PFAS regulatory updates to the Safe Drinking Water Act over the past year and describe the broader implications for compliance, public health, and environmental protection.
+In this specific installment, we examine the latest PFAS regulatory updates to the Clean Air Act (CAA) over the past year and discuss the broader implications for compliance, public health, and environmental protection.

 The Clean Air Act (CAA) Begins Targeting PFAS Emissions